amnashafaq/deeplarning/README.md

-# Crypto Currency Legalization Predictor

 ## Description
-The Crypto Currency Legalization Predictor  in PAkistan is a Flask web application that predicts cryptocurrency legalization sentiment and performs sentimental analysis.
+The Sentiment Analysis on Crypto Legalization in Pakistan is a Flask web application designed to analyze public sentiment regarding cryptocurrency legalization in Pakistan.
+It predicts cryptocurrency legalization sentiment and performs sentiment analysis on textual data.
 Users can input text data through a form or upload a file to get sentiment predictions.

- All code in this project is original and not sourced from external websites or repositories.
+## Problem Setup
+With the increasing global interest in cryptocurrencies, the legal status of cryptocurrencies, including Bitcoin and others, is a topic of discussion in many countries, including Pakistan.
+This project aims to analyze public sentiment regarding the legalization of cryptocurrencies in Pakistan to understand the attitude towards this emerging technology.

  ## Techniques
 - Sentiment Analysis: The project uses a machine learning model trained on the dataset to predict sentiment and perform sentimental analysis.
 The sentiment analysis model is built using deep learning techniques with Keras and TensorFlow.